Choices – Sometimes There Is No Good Option

 Self responsibility is about the self – people take when they can, not before.
 They don't do it through being shamed into it.

 In a sense you are right – we are all the same.
 But while it can be convenient to assume that others have the same capabilities as us and to judge them when they don’t, an empathic involvement in their life and time in spent in trying to understand will often reveal a deeper level of similarity.
 It reveals that people want to make an honourable life for themselves, earn self respect and the respect of others and look after those within their responsibility.

 Working towards consistency

-Their inability to consistently do this (and I’ll say it again for emphasis, inability to consistently do this) is a source of shame for them and this shame is corrosive to the small, hard-won victories they have.
+Their inability to consistently do this is a source of shame for them.
+This shame is corrosive to the small, hard-won victories they have.
 An off-hand dismissal of their legitimate suffering can add to this shame, and this is what they often experience.